CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/Lab09-getting-started-page.md

 ## Overview

 Welcome to **Lab 09: Secure Solutions in Azure**.
 In this lab, you will secure applications using Azure Key Vault and Azure App Configuration.
+You will store and retrieve secrets securely, manage application configuration centrally, and access these values programmatically from a .NET application.

-This Getting Started page provides essential environment setup steps, navigation instructions, and support details.
+This Getting Started page provides essential environment setup steps, navigation instructions, and support details before beginning the exercises.

 ---